What is Hydrosalpinx?

-Hydrosalpinx prevents a fertilized egg from traveling to the womb to implant.
+Hydrosalpinx prevents a fertilized egg from traveling to the womb to the implant.
 Depending on your condition and your personal medical history, your gynecologist may recommend:

 In some cases, the blockage can be surgically removed to open the tubes.
 However, some tubal surgeries can be risky and may cause further problems.
 Talk to your gynecologist about the possible risks and complications.

 In-vitro fertilization, or IVF, can help you get pregnant by bypassing the fallopian tubes altogether.
 In this procedure, the patient is given fertility drugs to stimulate egg production.
 The eggs are then retrieved with a needle during a surgical procedure, and fertilized with sperm in a lab.
 The promising embryos are then placed into the patient’s uterus for implantation.
 Your surgeon may or may not recommend removing the hydrosalpinx before starting IVF.

 If you believe you are experiencing symptoms of, or suffering from Hydrosalpinx, or have questions about it, please see your doctor.

 We also invite you to establish care with Dr. Aliabadi.
 Please click here to make an appointment or call us at (844) 863- 6700.